-University residence halls include Converse Hall, named in honor of W. L. Converse (The original Converse Hall burned in 1978, and its replacement was completed in 1981); Reade Hall, remodeled in 1987 and named in honor of Frank R. Reade, third president of the University; Anne Powe Hopper Hall, named in honor of the University's first dean of women; Brown Hall, named in honor of Joseph M. Brown, governor of Georgia when the University opened its doors in 1913; Lowndes Hall, named in appreciation of the county in which the University is located and in honor of William Jones Lowndes, southern educator and statesman; Georgia Hall, named for the State and for the avenue on which the building is located; John W. Langdale Hall, named for the street on which the building is located.
+University residence halls include Converse Hall, named in honor of W. L. Converse (The original Converse Hall burned in 1978, and its replacement was completed in 1981); Reade Hall, remodeled in 1987 and named in honor of Frank R. Reade, third president of the University; Anne Powe Hopper Hall, named in honor of the University's first dean of women; Brown Hall, named in honor of Joseph M. Brown, governor of Georgia when the University opened its doors in 1913; Lowndes Hall, named in appreciation of the county in which the University is located and in honor of William Jones Lowndes, southern educator and statesman; Georgia Hall, named for the State and for the avenue on which the building is located; John W. Langdale Hall, named for one of south Georgia's pioneer developers and leading citizens; and Patterson Hall, named for the street on which the building is located.